3 ideas posted

 In this community, you can submit ideas, vote on existing ideas, or add comments.

-To submit an idea, please click the new idea button below.
+To submit an idea, please click the Submit New Idea button at the top of the navigation sidebar.
 You will then be asked to add a title and choose a campaign for the new idea.
 You will also have the option to add tags to the idea.
-To vote on an idea, simply click the up or down thumb to the left of the idea title/description.
+To vote on an idea, simply click the up or down arrows to the right of the idea title/description.
 And to add a comment, click in the box below the idea.

-If you would like to see all ideas created with a specific tag, you can click on the word or phrase via the tagcloud in the left navigation area under "What we're discussing".
-You can also view ideas sorted by Campaigns from the left navigation area.
+If you would like to see all ideas created with a specific tag, you can click on the word or phrase via the tagcloud in the navigation sidebar area under "What we're discussing".
+You can also view ideas sorted by Campaigns from the right navigation area.
 To return to this page, click the All Ideas link.

 Have you ever noticed that some companies just seem too complicated to buy from?
 They throw these big marketing campaigns that end up not bringing in nearly as much business as a company that simply created a YouTube video and let it go viral.
 Rather than letting your company get mixed up in way too much complicated and fancy marketing, you can make a change.
 In fact, simplifying with just one word might be the biggest ...more »